Junior-Jurado/Junior-Jurado/README.md

 - 👀 I’m interested in backend development, software architecture, and solving complex problems.
 - 🌱 I’m currently learning advanced Power BI in my Business Analytics course and improving my skills in Go, Node.js, NestJS, Java, and Python.
 - 💞️ I’m looking to collaborate on projects related to software architecture, data analytics, and backend systems.
-- 📫 How to reach me: You can contact me via email at germanjurado@example.com or connect with me on LinkedIn.
+- 📫 How to reach me: You can contact me via email at juniorjurado2004@gmail.com or connect with me on LinkedIn https://www.linkedin.com/in/german-eduardo-jurado-vargas/.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love playing futsal and enjoy participating in logic programming challenges!